cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 What we have seen above is some nice copy, paste and explaining.
 For this I was inspired by SICP, and the evaluators of [Greg Sexton](https://github.com/gregsexton/SICP-Clojure), [Jake McCrary](https://github.com/jakemcc/sicp-study/) and [Mathieu Gauthron](https://github.com/matlux/metacircular-evaluator-clj/blob/master/src/clj_eval/core.clj).

-What we have described is a model of computation.
+What we have described above is a model of computation.
-Using just seven primitives we can define `eval` which implements our language.
+Using just seven primitives we can define `eval` which can implement our language.
-The idea that an evaluator is just another program is remarkable.
+The idea that an evaluator is just another program (and such a short one) is remarkable.
 Once you understand how the meta-circular evaluator works, it becomes possible to change the implementation and create interpreters for other languages.
-This means new languages can be defined, and evaluators can have the implementation for that.

 >Indeed, new languages are often invented by first writing an evaluator that embeds the new language within an existing high-level language.